 - It’s normal, healthy, and natural for women to gain weight during menopause, as the body changes the way it produces estrogen

 - We still don’t know what causes obesity, nor what actually works to reduce it

-- Prejudice against fat people is rife, and increasing, and much of it is done by fat people to themselves
+- Prejudice against fat people is rife, and increasing

 - Even people who are not fat are highly critical of their bodies

 But what you can know for sure is that:

 - hating someone never motivated that person to want to change anything